repo-satish/duplicatefreefilecentral_add/README.md

  - Versions of a file are decided by
 	- common-ness in file name
 	- by user
- - When importing from dirty-nested-directory tree, this app intelligently assigns ParDir name as tags to the file when moving to FileCentral-- weather or not to apply these tags depends on user
+ - When importing from dirty-nested-directory tree, this app intelligently assigns ParDir name as tags to the file when moving to
+ - FileCentral-- weather or not to apply these tags depends on user

 ## DEPENDENCIES
 webpage to .htmz convertor

-## DEFINATIONS
-FileCentral: